+Master Plumbers' issued assessable policies and was licensed only in Wisconsin.
+The company wrote worker's compensation, other liability, and auto liability coverage for plumbers.
+All policies were written on an annual basis with January 1 effective dates.
 In December 1993, pursuant to an order issued by the Commissioner, the company levied an assessment upon its policyholders equal to one additional annual premium.
 Collection of this assessment has been deferred until such future time as the funds may be needed.
 It has not been necessary to collect this assessment to date.

-As of December 31, 2000, Master Plumbers' reports assets of \$1,288,020, liabilities of \$1,309,713, and a deficit of \$21,693.
+As of December 31, 2001, Master Plumbers' reports assets of \$1,294,337, liabilities of \$1,314,315 and a deficit of \$19,978.
 Liabilities include a provision of \$300,000 for 1993 and prior losses that may have occurred but have not yet been recorded.
-To date, it has not been necessary to collect the assessment levied in December 1993.